JDBgit9/README-generator/README.md

 npm i

 ## Usage
-To learn hoe to generate a readme file for the user or developer like myself to learn how to put it together and understand what creating a readm is for.
+To learn how to generate a readme file for the user or developer, like myself, to learn how to put it together and understand what creating a readm is for.

 ## Credits
-There were alot of people who helped me along the way and i woul like to give them credit for this completed work.
+There were alot of people who helped me along the way and I would like to give them credit for this completed work.
 Johnny D, Jorge T, JP Nevefeld, Katie Campbell, ben Brumby, Grandmother altamease Edwards, whi no longer with us.
-My sister Tamora and my support team from ETA, Lindsey, paul, Eileen, and Rosa.
+My sister Tamora and my support team from ETA, Lindsey, Paul, Eileen, and Rosa.

 ## Provide instructions and examples for use.
-Include screenshots as needed.
+Include screenshots as needed
-yes. there will be a separate video explaing the process of this readme file on github.
+Yes. there will be a separate video explaing the process of this readme file on github

 ## Sources/links
 undefined